Excitebike: World Rally

 World Rally borrows the same concept as the racing title released for the NES in 1984.
 The game's core design is that of a time trial arcade racer; that is, each race sees players attempting to get to the finish line in the shortest period of time possible.
-In contrast to that NES game, the game includes an online multiplayer mode, allowing players to play anonymously over the internet, or with friends in a similar fashion to Mario Kart Wii.
-The game received mixed to positive reviews from critics.
+In contrast to that NES game, the game included an online multiplayer mode, where the players could play anonymously over the internet, or with friends in a similar fashion to Mario Kart Wii.
+The game received mixed reviews from critics.